-Your trainer says you need to use "high value" reinforcers for your dog.
+Your trainer says you need to use “high value” treats for your dog.
 But what exactly does that mean?
-Learn what we mean by reinforcer, and how to know if your treats are high, medium or low value when training your dog.
-What is a Reinforcer?
-The …

 (The right kind of) ‘practice makes perfect’